Carter Oosterhouse

 Carter Nicholas Oosterhouse (born September 19, 1976) is an American television personality and former model, who was born in Traverse City, Michigan.
-Oosterhouse first gained national fame as a carpenter on the TLC series Trading Spaces and has hosted other home improvement and how-to television shows.
+He first gained national fame as a carpenter on the TLC series Trading Spaces and has hosted other home improvement and how-to television shows.
 In 2008, he was host of three HGTV network shows: Carter Can, Red Hot & Green, and Million Dollar Rooms.

-Early life
+Education

-Oosterhouse's career as a carpenter began at the age of 10, when he began learning carpentry as an apprentice to his neighbor, a carpenter.
+Oosterhouse's career as a carpenter began at the age of 10, when he began learning carpentry as an apprentice to a carpenter who was his neighbor.
 He continued to work in carpentry and construction throughout school following in the footsteps of his older brothers, Todd and Tyler, who are also carpenters.
-For his formal education, he attended the Grand Traverse Area Catholic Schools.
-Oosterhouse has a B.A. in nutrition and communication from Central Michigan University.
+For his formal education, he attended Grand Traverse Area Catholic Schools in Traverse City.
+Oosterhouse has a B.A. in nutrition and communication from Central Michigan University in Mount Pleasant northwest of Saginaw, Michigan.

 Early career

-After college, Oosterhouse relocated to Los Angeles to pursue a career in film and television.
-In LA, he worked behind-the-scenes for the Project Greenlight as a production assistant and tape coordinator.
+After college, Oosterhouse moved to Los Angeles to pursue a career in film and television.
+He worked there behind-the-scenes for the Project Greenlight as a production assistant and tape coordinator.
 When auditioning for a new show on TLC, Oosterhouse landed a part on the show Trading Spaces, and joined the cast in their fourth season.

 Television shows and appearances

 In 2003, Oosterhouse joined TLC's series Trading Spaces in its fourth season.
 In that same year, TLC also added the spin-offs Trading Spaces: Family and Trading Spaces: Boys v.
 Girls to their programs, which allowed Oosterhouse the opportunity to work with children.

-In 2004, Oosterhouse did an episode of CBS Sunday Morning in New York in which he remodeled correspondent Bill Geist's office with the help of commentator Andy Rooney.
+In 2004, Oosterhouse was on an episode of CBS Sunday Morning in New York in which he remodeled correspondent Bill Geist's office with the help of commentator Andy Rooney.
 In 2005, Oosterhouse was a contributor to NBC's show Three Wishes, a primetime unscripted series with Amy Grant, in which Oosterhouse visited small towns across America to help wishes come true.

-Oosterhouse has been featured as an expert for such programs as Rachael Ray, The Today Show, The CBS Early Show, The Oprah Winfrey Show, The View, CNN, Entertainment Tonight and Extra.
+Oosterhouse has been featured as an expert for programs including Rachael Ray, The Today Show, The CBS Early Show, The Oprah Winfrey Show, The View, CNN, Entertainment Tonight, and Extra.
 In fall 2007, Oosterhouse launched two new shows, Carter Can, a home improvement show premiering on HGTV, and The Inside Job, a behind-the-scenes view of Carter Can, on the DIY Network.

-In early 2008, a second show was added on the HGTV network, Red Hot & Green, with Nicole Facciuto, on which Oosterhouse promotes eco-friendly materials for earth-friendly living.
+In early 2008, a second show was added on the HGTV network, Red Hot & Green, with Nicole Facciuto on which Oosterhouse promotes eco-friendly materials for earth-friendly living.

-Oosterhouse was the host of the 2012 HGTV network show Million Dollar Rooms, showcasing extravagant features of elaborately built homes.
+Oosterhouse was the host of the 2012 HGTV show Million Dollar Rooms, showcasing extravagant features of elaborately built homes.
 In 2015, Oosterhouse began hosting the ABC reality show The Great Christmas Light Fight with Taniya Nayak.
-He returned for subsequent holiday seasons in 2016 through 2022.
+He returned for subsequent holiday seasons in 2016 through 2023.